microsoft/xblock-azure-media-services/README.md

 ![New Instance](docs/img/new_instance.png)

-Click the Edit button in the upper right corner to expose the scrollable setting panel for the xBlock:
+Click the `Edit` button in the upper right corner to expose the scrollable setting panel for the xBlock:

 ![Settings1](docs/img/settings1.png)

 ![Settings2](docs/img/settings2.png)

 ![Settings3](docs/img/settings3.png)

+Video URL field may be configured manually (please, see below).

 The following is a description of the fields and how to configure them.
 At a minimum, the courseware author will need to fill in the Video Url to match what Azure Media Services portal says the Publish URL is, for example (old Azure dashboard):